avezqureshi14/avez-quadb/README.md

 1. Clone this repository.
 2. Set up by going to the `/client` directory and following the README instructions there.
+3. `npm i` .
+This will install all the dependencies
+4. `npm start run` This will start the application

 ## Contact Information
 For any queries or information: